-Terry N. Worrel

-Member of our Management Development and Compensation Committee
+Thomas P. Stafford Terry N. Worrell Chairman of our Management Development Member of our Management Development and Compensation Committee and Compensation Committee

 Summary of Cash and Certain Other Compensation of Executive Officers.
 The 2011 Summary Compensation Table below provides information concerning compensation we, CompX and Kronos Worldwide paid or accrued for services rendered during the last three years by our chief executive officer, chief financial officer and each of the three other most highly compensated individuals (based on ISA charges to us, our subsidiaries and Kronos Worldwide) who were our executive officers at December 31, 2011.
 All of our named executive officers were employees of Contran for the last three years and provided their services to us, our subsidiaries and Kronos Worldwide pursuant to ISAs with Contran.
 For a discussion of these ISAs, see the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement.